bluesky-social/atproto-website/content/specs/lexicon.md

 - `lexicon` (integer, required): indicates Lexicon language version.
 In this version, a fixed value of `1`
 - `id` (string, required): the NSID of the Lexicon
+- `revision` (integer, optional): indicates the version of this Lexicon, if changes have occured
 - `description` (string, optional): short overview of the Lexicon, usually one or two sentences
 - `defs` (map of strings-to-objects, required): set of definitions, each with a distinct name (key)

 Schema definitions under `defs` all have a `type` field to distinguish their type.
 A file can have at most one definition with one of the "primary" types.
 Primary types should always have the name `main`.
 It is possible for `main` to describe a non-primary type.

 References to specific definitions within a Lexicon use fragment syntax, like `com.example.defs#someView`.
 If a `main` definition exists, it can be referenced without a fragment, just using the NSID.

+The semantics of the `revision` field have not been worked out yet, but are intended to help third parties identity the most recent among multiple versions or copies of a Lexicon.

 Related Lexicons are often grouped together in the NSID hierarchy.
 As a convention, any definitions used by multiple Lexicons are defined in a dedicated `*.defs` Lexicon (eg, `com.atproto.server.defs`) within the group.
 A `*.defs` Lexicon should not include a definition named `main`, though it is not strictly invalid to do so.